Articles

 This is not to say that Japan is not having economic problems.
 With GDP forecast to be just over 1.3 percent this year, the world’s third largest economy is showing signs of accelerating atrophy, both in terms of falling economic output and its shrinking population.
 The Economist noted this past March :

-READ ALSO: How do you bond with your stepchild?
+READ ALSO: How do you deal with a needy sister-in-law?

 How long does it take for Japan to change?